Kasheftin/formula-parser/README.md

 ## Usage Demos, Links and Source Code

-Two demos was prepared as a usage examples for the formula parser.
+Two demos were prepared as a usage examples for the formula parser.
 Both are trivial (just 2 files for each), both have identical logic, one is written in Vue.js, another one uses React.

 - https://github.com/Kasheftin/formula-parser - Source code
 - https://kasheftin.github.io/formula-parser/vue/index.html - Vue3 Demo